 The Core of Colgate’s Innovation: Sonic Technology and Smart Features

-Colgate’s commitment to cutting-edge oral care is evident in the technology packed into their electric toothbrushes.
+Colgate’s commitment to modern oral care is evident in the technology packed into their electric toothbrushes.
 They leverage sophisticated mechanisms to deliver a superior cleaning experience compared to traditional manual brushing.

 Harnessing Sonic Power for a Deeper Clean